U.S. Department of Labor

-ACCSH advises the Secretary of Labor (the Secretary) and the Assistant Secretary for Occupational Safety and Health (the Assistant Secretary) in the formulation of construction safety and health standards, and related policy under the CSA and the OSH Act.
-ACCSH also advises the Secretary and Assistant Secretary on safety and health provisions arising under CSA.
+ACCSH advises the Secretary of Labor (the Secretary) and the Assistant Secretary of Labor for Occupational Safety and Health (the Assistant Secretary) in the formulation of construction safety and health standards, and related policy under the CSA and the OSH Act.
+ACCSH also advises the Secretary and the Assistant Secretary on policy matters related to safety and health provisions under the CSA.

 DESCRIPTION OF COMMITTEE DUTIES:

-ACCSH's duties are only advisory or consultative.
-The Committee advises the Secretary and the Assistant Secretary in the development of construction standards and policy matters arising under the CSA and OSH Act, and on policy matters arising in the administration of safety and health provisions of the CSA.
+ACCSH’s duties are solely advisory and consultative.
+The Committee advises the Secretary and the Assistant Secretary on the development of construction standards and policy matters arising under the CSA and OSH Act, and on policy matters arising in the administration of safety and health provisions of the CSA.
 The Assistant Secretary shall consult with ACCSH whenever OSHA proposes any occupational safety or health standards affecting construction activities.

 AGENCY AND OFFICIAL TO WHOM THE COMMITTEE REPORTS:

-ACCSH reports to the Secretary through the Assistant Secretary and the Occupational Safety and Health Administration (OSHA).
+ACCSH reports to the Secretary through the Assistant Secretary.

 AGENCY PROVIDING THE NECESSARY SUPPORT TO THE COMMITTEE: